What’s the Average Cost of Renters Insurance?

 Liability coverage is also a significant portion of your renters insurance policy.
 It helps to pay for medical bills if someone is injured on your property and you’re found liable, property damage you cause to someone else, dog bites that occur on or off the property and legal fees if one of those incidents results in a lawsuit filed against you.

 Renters policies come standard with $100,000 in liability coverage.
 If you file a claim an insurance company will only pay a maximum amount of $100,000 if you file a claim.
 If the damages exceed that amount, you’re responsible for paying the rest.
-You can usually get up to $500,000 in liability coverage from your insurer and $1 million or more by purchasing a separate umbrella policy.
+You can usually get up to $500,000 in liability coverage from your insurer and $1 million or more by purchasing a separate umbrella policy, although this will raise your average cost of renters insurance.

 3. Additional Living Expenses Coverage